letrungtruc/truc-blog/README.md

 # Truc-s-repository
 # Pre-work - *Truc's blog*

-> HINT: Please
-> - include this README.md in your project and fill out the information.
-> - remove the `README.rdoc` file that Rails generates.
-> - remove all the HINT blocks in this file.

 **Truc's blog** is a Ruby on Rails blog application.

 Submitted by: **Truc Le**